1) Name and address of the responsible party

 We and Google however continue to receive the statistical information of how many users visited this site and when.
 If you do not want to be taken in these statistics as well, you can prevent this with the help of additional programmes for your browser (for example, with the Add-on Ghostery).
 We use the following technologies of Google Inc. (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; “Google”).

-We undertake all the safety measures to save your personal data in such a way that it is accessible neither to third parties nor to the public.
+We take all safety measures to save your personal data in such a way that it is accessible neither to third parties nor to the public.
 If you should want to get in touch with us by email, we would like to point out to you that the confidentiality of the delivered information cannot be fully guaranteed in this form of communication.
-We therefore recommend sending us confidential information exclusively by post.
+We therefore recommend sending us confidential information exclusively by the crypted contact form or by postal address.

 Our internet site can contain links to external websites to which this privacy statement does not extend.
 In spite of greatest care in the selection of links to other providers, we cannot take responsibility or liability for the contents and the data security of the websites of external providers.